When someone says the word “boundaries,” what comes to mind?

 Maybe you won’t say it like that, but I do think that those affirmations would be good ones to have on hand for the inevitable moment when your boundaries will be tested.

-Actually, that’s where I’m going to start: get prepared.
+That’s where I’m going to start: get prepared.

 The first step to setting boundaries is to be prepared for when they’re threatened.
 I understand that this feels a little backwards.
 Shouldn’t this be the last thing we do?